supabase-enterprise-rbac

 Step 1: Define Roles via app_metadata and JWT Claims

 Store custom roles in the user's app_metadata using the Admin API.
-These claims appear in every JWT the user receives and are available in RLS policies.
+These claims appear in every JWT the user receives and are readable in RLS policies.
+Assign roles with the service-role client:

 // Define the role hierarchy